Sally Jewell

-Sarah Margaret "Sally" Roffey Jewell (born February 21, 1956) is a British-American businessperson who served as the 51st United States secretary of the interior in the Obama administration from 2013 to 2017.
+Sarah Margaret "Sally" Roffey Jewell (born February 21, 1956) is a British-American business executive and environmentalist who served as the 51st United States secretary of the interior in the Obama administration from 2013 to 2017.

 Jewell was born in London and moved to the United States at age three.
 She grew up in the State of Washington and attended the University of Washington.
 After college, Jewell briefly worked as an oil engineer before transitioning to the banking industry.
 A position on the board of Recreational Equipment, Inc. (REI), a Seattle-based retailer of outdoor gear, in 1996, eventually led to her becoming the company's chief operating officer, from 2000 to 2005, and then chief executive officer from 2005 to 2013.

 Jewell is a lifelong outdoors enthusiast and while at REI became known for her involvement in conservation and environmental protection.
 These efforts brought her to the attention of the Obama administration, and she was nominated as Secretary of the Interior to succeed Ken Salazar in 2013.
 Her nomination received substantial bipartisan support and she was handily confirmed by the Senate in April 2013.
 Jewell is the second woman to hold the position of Secretary of the Interior, after Gale Norton.

 Early life and education

 Sarah Margaret Roffey was born in London, England, the daughter of Anne (née Murphy) and Peter Roffey.
-She moved to the United States at age three in 1959, when her father, an anesthesiologist, took up a fellowship at the University of Washington.
+She was three when her family moved to the United States in 1959; her father, an anesthesiologist, took up a fellowship at the University of Washington.
 Her mother was a nurse practitioner whose specialty was women's health.
 The Roffey family, including Sally and her three siblings, enjoyed the outdoors, and Sally went sailing and hiking from a young age.
 A two-week camping trip to teach children ecology inspired her love of the outdoors when she was nine years old.
 She attended Seattle Country Day School during her elementary years, and in 1973 graduated from Renton High School.

-Roffey attended the University of Washington, first planning to become a dental hygienist, then switching to pre-dental at the encouragement of a roommate.
-After Roffey started dating an engineering student, Warren Jewell, she discovered an aptitude for engineering and switched her major.
+Roffey attended the University of Washington, first planning to become a dental hygienist.
+She switched to pre-dental at the encouragement of a roommate.
+After Roffey started dating an engineering student, Warren Jewell, she discovered an aptitude for engineering and changed her major.
 As an engineering student she worked for General Electric on components for the Alaska Pipeline.
 In 1978, she received her degree in mechanical engineering from the University of Washington.

-Soon after graduation, Roffey married Jewell, and the couple moved to Oklahoma, both having accepted engineering jobs with Mobil.
+Soon after graduation, Roffey married Jewell.
+The couple moved to Oklahoma, both having accepted engineering jobs with Mobil.